WAL Programmer Manual

 body : WAL expression

-Evaluates the expressions in body in order and returns the result of the last element in body if cond evaluates to 0, #f, or the empty list.
+Evaluates the expressions in body in order and returns the result of the last element in body if cond evaluates to a falsy result (i.e., 0, #f, or the empty list).
 Otherwise returns None.

 (if cond then else)